learn-co-students/namespaced-routes-reading-online-web-sp-000/README.md

 ## Lesson

-We're going to explore different ways of routing things in our blog application to help us organize and group certain routes and controllers more logically.
+We're going to explore diferent ways of routing things in our blog application to help us organize and group certain routes and controllers more logically.

 #### Blog Stats